Help With Continuing Healthcare Funding

-If you or a family member or friend are thinking of applying for funding for care or have been refused care then call us for a free no-obligation chat on FREEPHONE 0800 038 5915 or contact us online.
+If you or a family member or friend are thinking of applying for funding for care or have been refused care then call us on FREEPHONE 0800 038 5915 or contact us online.

 To qualify for NHS continuing Healthcare Funding to fund a place in a nursing home or supported living in your own home, you need to establish that you have a Primary Health Need.
 In order to decide if you indeed have a Primary Health Need, the NHS will put the Applicant for funding through a series of assessments.
 It is not uncommon for the NHS to deny funding in cases where it should plainly be awarded.